 Have a system in place for personal hygiene and sanitation as well as options for disposing of waste and sewage.
 Like the easy to use bucket toilet, portable toilets and composting toilets provide a welcome alternative when the plumbing is down.

 In the case of weather-related or natural disasters, you may have enough warning to secure your home in advance.
 Whether you stay or you are forced to evacuate, having a plan (and the materials) in place to secure your home can add greatly to your peace of mind.

 But the aftermath can bring its own challenges.
 In addition to any initial damage, intruders or looters may contribute to an already dangerous situation.

 Having a plan for both your own personal safety and the safety of your loved ones is essential whether you’re at home, in a shelter (or bug-out location) or on the road.

 While hunkering down is usually the best option, there are times when you must evacuate.
 Before leaving, plan where you will go and how you will get there.
 Make sure you have other plans as well.
 Know alternative locations and routes in case the roads are blocked or impassable.

 Depending on the circumstances, it may also be helpful to plan several different methods of travel, including boats, bikes and that old stand-by – walking out.

 Even if you live in the city, it can be helpful to know the basics of wilderness survival (especially for your local environment and terrain).

-In case you have to evacuate and find yourself stranded on the road, or forced to travel by foot, knowing the basic skills of navigation, obtaining food and water as well as creating a shelter and fire can give you the advantage you need to survive.
+In case you have to evacuate and find yourself stranded on the road, or forced to travel by foot, knowing the basic skills of navigation, obtaining food and water as well as creating a shelter and starting a fire can give you the advantage you need to survive.